PhD in Atmospheric Sciences

 Dissertation review

 Several months before your dissertation is finished, find 2 external reviewers (they must not be part of the committee) with the help of your dissertation committee and contact them whether they would be willing to do the review.
+They should be professors at a university but may also be scientists working at a research institute.
 Once you found them, submit your dissertation electronically to the university following the instructions of the examinations office.
 Ask your advisor whether they'd like a printed version of your thesis.

 To speed up the review process, it is recommended that you already informally send an electronic version of your thesis to the reviewers, which must be identical to the version the examination office is going to mail them!
 Let them know that they will receive an official request from our examination office.
 Since that request letter is overly short, please tell them that they are asked to assess the scope, achievements, strengths and weaknesses of the dissertation on 2 (at most 3) pages and as the final element of that assessment grade the thesis according to the scale provided in the university's letter.
 Then they should sign it and send the review via email to pruefungsreferat@uibk.ac.at with anja.riedl@uibk.ac.at in CC using the subject "Dissertation review YOUR NAME".